jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

     # Exceptions seen

   the test passes.
-All the :ref:`attributes<what is a class attribute?>` have 1 as their value which stands for different things in each case, they are called enums_
+All the :ref:`attributes<what is a object attribute?>` have 1 as their value which stands for different things in each case, they are called enums_

   - ``gap_config.gap_size`` - 1 - SMALL
   - ``direction`` - 1 - VERTICAL